SamMachariaPhD/Genetic_Algorithms_Python/notes.md

    ##### Withstand noise
    Some systems such as sensors, may give you a different output when provided with the same input.
 This behavior can easily throw off many traditional algorithms but GA may stand resilient to this noise.

+   ##### Parallelism
+   Operations of GA can performed concurrently.
+This makes GA a great candidate for distributed and cloud-based implementation.

+   ##### Continuous learning
+   In nature, evolution never stops.
+GAs can operate in an ever changing environment.
+At any instant, the best solution can be fetched and used.
+The changes in the environment has to be slow in relation to generation turnaround.

+   ##### Limitations of GAs
+    - Need for special definitions
+    - Need for hyperparameter tuning
+    - Computationally intensive
+    - Risk of premature convergence
+    - No guaranteed solution

   5. When to used genetic algorithms.